 With low levels of illumination, step-ladders, and a duration of 3 to 3.5 hours, this program is not suitable for young children and may not be for those with mobility issues.
 This program requires moderate physical agility and ability to ascend/descend 3 - 5 steps on a step ladder.
 The 36-inch dome is NOT wheelchair accessible.
 The fee for programs in 2018 is $75 per person (no senior, military, student, child, or group discounts).
 (Fee subject to change w/o notice.)

 Because the 36" Telescope is located near the summit of Mt.
 Locke, you will be leaving your vehicle at the Visitors Center and will be shuttled by the program host to the summit.
 This means that there will be no opportunity to retrieve a forgotten jacket or other item and leaving the 3-3.5 hour program early is not an option.
 Please keep this in mind when making your plans.
 It is NOT possible to participate in both a Star Party and a Special Viewing Night program on the same night.

 Waiting lists are available via our reservation system (see below).
 However, cancellations are rare for our Special Viewing Nights so you may be better off planning for a different date than waiting for a cancellation on an already sold out program.
-The programs you see scheduled below (through November 2016) are the only dates currently available.
 Adding a waiting list request for other dates will not result in a program being added for those dates.
 New dates are typically released in March (for April - July), July (for August - November), and November (for December - March).
-Dates in through the end of March 2017 are posted below.